GUIDE 2024

 Although not strictly necessary, you’ll want to check and possibly get one of the APMP certifications.

 After you become a proposal writer, you’ll gain additional skills that will make it easier for you to determine where you want to take your career.
+These additional skills can lead to significant career growth and advancement opportunities.

 One of the first is that you’ll write different proposal types.
 Depending on which you specialize, you’ll need to learn additional skills.